bbauska/LFS170x/readme.md

 If you are looking at building a solution completely and entirely on the blockchain, without exploring some of the amazing potential that you get by combining blockchain with conventional technology, then you probably got a bad recipe.

-So, when you're thinking about blockchain, and how to add it to your personal and professional life, understand that it's not a meal all by itself.
+When you're thinking about blockchain, and how to add it to your personal and professional life, understand that it's not a meal all by itself.

 It's just a little splash of hot sauce you put on something that already works pretty well.
 </p>